 Grilled Beef Kebabs with Vegetables are flavored with a delicious, tangy marinade.
-They make a perfect main for cookouts!
+They make a perfect main course for cookouts!

 The calendar has officially clicked over to September, a reminder that we have only a few fleeting weeks left of Summer.
 We try to pack as many cookouts as we can into these last weeks, starting, of course, with Labor Day.